joomengine/jcb-documentation/064-How-to-install-jcb-packages.md

 [00:08:41](https://www.youtube.com/watch?v=PGmEoliopv8&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m41s)
 This ensures the new package integrates correctly without conflicts.
-Because JCB exports a complete “snapshot” of the original component, the importer must **remap every identifier** to maintain consistency and functionality.
+Because JCB exports a complete "snapshot" of the original component, the importer must **remap every identifier** to maintain consistency and functionality.

 ---